axisgroup/evaluation-toolkit/README.md

    Now comes the redesign and iteration.
 After conducting your tests, you'll need to analyze your results, then translate them into action items.
 This section provides resources on
    * Resources on analyzing both quantitative and qualitative data
-   * A [Checklist of potential actions](./5.Act-on-your-findings/Checklist-of-potential-actions.md) to recommended design and usability changes you can make based on feedback
+   * A [Checklist of potential actions](./5.Act-on-your-findings/Checklist-of-potential-actions.md) for design and usability changes you can make based on feedback
    * Guidelines to conveying your findings

 ## Putting it all together